Interpretable Binaural Deep Beamforming Guided by Time-Varying Relative Transfer Function: Problem Formulation

-where $l$ and $k$ are the time-frame and frequency-bin indexes, respectively, the signal $s(l,k)$ is the desired speaker signal, and the vector $\vct{h}(l,k)$ comprises the acoustic transfer functions (ATFs) between the speaker and the microphone array.
-In this work, we address a dynamic setting in which the ATFs are time-varying.
+where $l$ and $k$ denote the time-frame and frequency-bin indices, respectively.
+Here, $s(l,k)$ represents the target speech component, $\vct{h}(l,k)$ contains the acoustic transfer functions (ATFs) from the source to the microphones, and $\vct{n}(l,k)$ denotes additive noise.
+We consider a dynamic scenario in which the ATFs are time-varying.

-The objective of the proposed method is to estimate the clean speech signal while preserving the spatial characteristics of the target speaker.
-This is achieved by applying two parallel spatial filters: